-Mourilyan, a rural town of about 420 people, is 10 km south of Innisfail and 90 km south-east of Cairns.
+Mourilyan, a rural town, is 10 km south of Innisfail and 90 km south-east of Cairns.
 It was named by Captain John Moresby in 1872 after one of his officers, Lieutenant Mourilyan.
 Moresby charted Mourilyan Harbour, 9 km east of the town, when journeying in HMS Basilisk on a coastal patrol.

 In the following year George Elphinstone Dalrymple was commissioned to explore the bays and rivers of north Queensland.
 He reported favourably on the fertility of the coast around Mourilyan Harbour, naming Esmerelda Hill to the south, apparently inspired by the greenness of the landscape.